Unlocking Industry 4.0 with VR and R3DT

 Cardboard engineering allows for rapid iteration and prevents costly mistakes.
 But it’s still a cumbersome process.

 Smart planning with VR prototypes

 R3DT is a VR tool for industrial engineering, designed to be used throughout the entire assembly line planning process.
 This includes ergonomics, factory layout planning, assembly processes, special machinery and plant construction, technical purchasing, and sales.

-During early planning, virtual prototypes combined with spatial interaction make it possible for industrial engineers to avoid errors that might not be apparent in 2D.
+During early planning, virtual prototypes make it possible for industrial engineers to avoid errors that might not be apparent in 2D.
 Hand tracking from Ultraleap makes interacting with 3D virtual prototypes easy and intuitive, without the need to learn buttons on handheld controllers.

 Prototypes can be generated at the push of a button from 3D CAD data within a few minutes.
 Everyone involved in the development process can quickly and easily see the latest version of the space, making critical design reviews faster and easier.